bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 SJ-Platform performs **stream processing**.
 That means the system can handle events as soon as they are available inside the system without specific delay. **Micro-batch data processing** can be also performed in the platform.

-Streams can be very intensive and all events can not be handled by a single server of arbitrary performance.
+Streams can be very intensive and all events cannot be handled by a single server of arbitrary performance.
 The system allows **scaling** the computations horizontally to handle increasing demands.

 The events are guaranteed to be processed **exactly-once**.
 The key idea of exactly-once processing lies in a group **checkpoint**.
 That means all producers and consumers of a stream are bunched into a group and do a checkpoint automatically fixing the current state.
-Moreover, a user can initialises a checkpoint whenever it is necessary.
+Moreover, a user can initialize a checkpoint whenever it is necessary.

 Saving the variables in a state fulfills the idea of SJ-Platform`s **fault-tolerance**.
 In the case of a live data stream processing failure, the variables stored in the state are recovered and the module is restarted.